pedro-zawadniak-adi/zephelin/docs/source/ctf_to_tef.md

 ```
 :::

 (optional-events)=
 ### Additional events

-This section contains events that are not produced during the Zephelin runtime, but are used to provide additional information for a better visualizations.
+This section contains events that are not produced during the Zephelin runtime, but are used to provide additional information for better visualizations.

 (memory-statically-assigned-mem-event)=
 #### `MEMORY::STATICALLY_ASSIGNED_MEM`

 The {{TEF_Metadata}} event informing about the part of RAM (in bytes), used by the compiled objects.
 This value is calculated using size from [ram_report](https://docs.zephyrproject.org/latest/develop/optimizations/tools.html#build-target-ram-report) and subtracting sizes of the memory regions (from [`MEMORY` events](memory-event)).
-The event looks like:
+The event looks like this:

-:::{admonition} Example event
+:::{example} `MEMORY::STATICALLY_ASSIGNED_MEM` metadata example
 :collapsible:
 ```json
 {